AbhishekMankame/Lab_program_3.1/README.md

 # Lab_program_3.1
-This is a functions on array.
+This is a functions on the array.